Bike boxes: how to choose the best bike box

-A bike box is, in simple terms, a box in which to put your bicycle, typically needed when you need to transport your bicycle somewhere.
+A bike box is, in simple terms, somewhere to put your bicycle, typically needed when you need to transport your bicycle somewhere.
 They can be made from cardboard, aluminum, or plastic and provide a hard shell to protect your bike from damage when being transported.
-A bike box is essential when you ship a bicycle and is highly recommended when you take a bike on a plane as checked luggage.
+A bike box is essential when you ship a bicycle and is highly recommended when you take a bicycle on a plane as checked luggage.
 They are also useful when taking your bicycle on a train or in a car.

 In this article, we go through the basics of bike boxes and cover everything you need to know about them.
-The two main reasons people generally need boxes are to ship a bicycle with a courier company or take their bicycle as luggage on an airline.
+The two main reasons people generally need boxes are to ship a bike with a courier company or take their bike as luggage on an airline.
 We have two other articles which go into more depth about shipping bikes and taking a bike on a plane We also have a list of commercially available bike cases that include hard bike boxes, soft travel cases, and lightweight travel cases.
-Finally, we have an in-depth article about using cardboard bike boxes with lots more information about using them.

 When you think about a bike box most people would immediately think about a hard-shelled container that is rigid in nature.
-There is another category that we will include in the mix here which we call soft bike boxes.
-This style typically has a rigid base with padded nylon sides.
+There is another category that we will include in the mix here which has a rigid base with a soft side.
 The sides are often reinforced with plastic battens to offer more protection for the bike inside.
 The main advantage of this style of box is the ability to fold down somewhat for storage purposes.
 They are often lighter than full rigid boxes made from plastic or aluminum.